 The best way to start growing apples is with bare root stock.
 When selecting your root stock, keep in mind that some apple varieties require cross-pollination, while others are self-pollinating.
 If you only have room for one tree, you will want to be sure to select a self-pollinating variety or all you will get is summer shade.
 Bare root stock should be planted in January, February, or March in the Bay Area.
 According to UC Division of Agricultural and Natural Resources (UCANR) and local Master Gardener trials, and depending on your tastes and microclimate, there are many apple varieties that perform well in Santa Clara Valley.
 Before you buy, however, you may want to conduct a soil test with a reputable lab.
 This is an excellent investment in a tree that will probably live and produce fruit for the next 100 years or so.
 Also, consider the size of your mature tree - it is far easier to pick apples and care for your tree if it is a dwarf or semi-dwarf variety.

 Most red varieties will need more chilling hours than they will get in California's Bay Area.
 Red apples generally need 1200 to 1500 chill hours to fully develop their color and flavor, while some microclimates in San Jose only receive 400 chill hours a year, on average.
-Also, our local fog can cause more russetting.
+Also, any local fog can cause more russetting.
 Russeting is when the apple’s skin turns brown and rough.

 How to grow apples